chromium/chromium/docs/gpu/gpu_testing.md

 [the section on running them locally](#Running-the-pixel-tests-locally) for details.

-If you're testing on Android and have built and deployed `ChromePublic.apk` to the device, use `--browser=android-chromium` to invoke it.
+The `--browser=release` argument can be changed to `--browser=debug` if you built in a directory such as `out/Debug`.
+If you built in some non-standard directory such as `out/my_special_gn_config`, you can instead specify `--browser=exact --browser-executable=out/my_special_gn_config/chrome`.

+If you're testing on Android, use `--browser=android-chromium` instead of `--browser=release/debug` to invoke it.
+Additionally, Telemetry will likely complain about being unable to find the browser binary on Android if you build in a non-standard output directory.
+Thus, `out/Release` or `out/Debug` are suggested when testing on Android.

 **Note:** The tests require some third-party Python packages.
 Obtaining these packages is handled automatically by `vpython`, and the script's shebang should